patrickfrey/mewa/README.md

 For reading more see the [collected links](doc/links.md).

 # Status
 The project development is currently ongoing.
-First release will be in April.
+First release will be in a few days.

 # Portability